backmesh/site/docs/Tutorials/firebase+gemini.md

 # Gemini, Firebase Auth and Flutter

 This tutorial will guide you through how to call the Google Gemini API from a Flutter app that uses Firebase Authentication without a backend or cloud function using Backmesh.
-This will entail creating an LLM API Gatekeeper in the Backmesh Dashboard and then using it in your app.
+This will entail creating an API Gatekeeper in the Backmesh Dashboard and then using it in your app.

 The Backmesh dashboard won't have any API proxies so click `New` to get started